Exeter: Climate

-Demographics
+Demography

 From the 2011 Census, the Office for National Statistics published that Exeter's district area population was 117,773; 6,697 more people than that of the last census from 2001, which indicated that Exeter had a population of 111,076.
 At the time of the 2011 UK census, the ethnic composition of Exeter's population was 93.1% White, with the largest minority ethnic group being Chinese at 1.7%.
 The White British, White Irish and other ethnic group all declined in numbers since the 2001 census (−1%, -6% and −10% respectively).
 Meanwhile, the Chinese and Other Asian had the largest increases (429% and 434% respectively).
 This excludes the two new ethnic groups added to the 2011 census of Gypsy or Irish Traveller and Arab.
 Below are the 10 largest immigrant groups in Exeter as of 2011.

 In 2011, the City of Exeter had a population of 117,773, while its inner urban subdivision had a population of 113,507.
 The Exeter USD (urban subdivision) does not include the town of Topsham, which while it is administratively part of the city, it is often considered a separate individual settlement as well as the fact its excluded from the city's constituency.

 In 2011, 11.9% of the population of the Exeter USD were non-white British, compared with 11.7% for the actual city and surrounding borough of Exeter.

 In 2009, Exeter City was 89.1% White British, compared with 88.3% in 2011.

 The Exeter Urban Area had a population of 124,079 in 2014, compared with 124,328 for the city and borough of Exeter.
 While the Exeter Metropolitan Area had a population of 467,257 in the same year and includes Exeter along with Teignbridge, Mid Devon and East Devon.
 Out of all the Devon districts, Exeter receives the largest number of commuters from East Devon, followed by Teignbridge.
 Most of the city's ethnic minority population live in the central, northwestern and eastern suburbs of the city.
 Outlying areas such as Pinhoe, Cowick and the expensive suburb of Topsham are all 95% White British as of 2011.